huangyz0918/Hackintosh-Installer-University/README.md

 - **Post Installation Guide**

   This part is intended for post installation, you can get a knowledge about basic drivers and kexts of your system and macOS.
-If you want to contribute to this part, please put your article into `Post` folder.
+If you want to contribute to this part, please put your articles into `Post` folder.

 - **Troubleshooting**

-  We have a specific part for addressing issues, if you have any questions you can open an issue and ask for help from others, also, if you want to share your experience about fixing some issue during hackintosh installation, you can contribute to this part.
+  We have a specific part for addressing issues, if you have any questions you can open an issue and ask for help from others, also, if you want to share your experience about fixing some issues during hackintosh installation, you can contribute to this part.
 Don't forget to attach your device informations and put your experience into `troubleshooting` workspace.

 We will improve the workspace tree day by day, so don't forget to give us your precious suggestions !

 ### **Contribute to resource**
 We encourage you to upload your hackintosh configs and kexts if you don't mind.
 This repo has a workspace named `Res` and you can make your own workspace there ,and share your successful configs and kexts with others if you want.
-It's a good place to make a self backup and do sharing, but you'd better follow thses rules:
+It's a good place to make a self backup and do a share, but you'd better follow thses rules:

 - Build your device folder under `Res` folder, named your device like this: `Computer brand-model-macOS  version`
 - Put your device information into a markdown file: `info.md`.
-- Put your config in the root of workspace and create a `kexts` folder to hold all your kexts.
+- Put your configs in the root of workspace and create a `kexts` folder to hold all your kexts.
 - For `kexts` folder, you can create different subfolders for different kinds of kexts, such as `Wifi`, `Graphics Cards` and so on.
 - Please give links rather than uploading many large files.
 - If you are a lazy person who get tired with creating so many folders, it's good for you to put the whole `EFI` along with your system kexts & information in your workspace.